konflux-ci/architecture/ADR/0024-release-attribution.md

 username that triggered the requests as its value.

 As automated `Releases` would also obtain this label, it's important to add a new label to indicate their nature.
-Automated `Releaes` are exclusively created by the Integration service, which will have to add the label `release.rhtab.openshift.io/automated` and set it to true so the author label is not set in the webhook.
+Automated `Releases` are exclusively created by the Integration service, which will have to add the label `release.rhtap.openshift.io/automated` and set it to true so the author label is not set in the webhook.

 ###### Standing Attribution for an Application